bharat227294/Employee-Task-Tracker/README.md

 Step 3 - Open Terminal

-Step 4 - cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( your directory of the file modify as you saved where package.json is located !! )
+Step 4 - Change the directory

+cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( your directory of the file modify as you saved where package.json is located !! )

 Step 5 - Run in terminal :